schitresh/system-design/website_designs/ecommerce_and_services/1_yelp.md

 - Only leaf nodes will contain a list of places
   - We can connect all the leaf nodes through a doubly linked list
   - This way we can iterate forward & backward among the neighboring leaf nodes
-  - Till we have enough place or it reaches the maximum radius
+  - Till we have enough places or it reaches the maximum radius
 - Another approach is to keep pointer to parent node in each node
   - This way we can reach the sibling nodes through the parent node
   - We can keep expanding our search for neighboring grids